 We argue nowadays about the role of the human being in every respect, and in doing so reference human technology-based configurations.
-Inevitably art, like the uncharted sole of humanity, has been challenged by the rapidly increasing changes in the way we shape our lives.
+Inevitably art, like the uncharted soul of humanity, has been challenged by the rapidly increasing changes in the way we shape our lives.

 The music we listen to has undergone a complete transmutation via constructive and deconstructive influences.
 Musicians are surrounded by complicated technological apparatuses that make it possible to sculpt sound into various forms.
 Machines are abundant; we share this planet with over 10 million robots.
 Artificial Intelligence, Machine Learning, Deep Learning has penetrated the realm of musical creativity.